adafruit/Adafruit_nRF52_Bootloader/README.md

 - Bluefruit Feather nRF52840 Express
 - Nordic nRF52840DK PCA10056

-This bootloader is meant to use with [adafruit-nrfutil](https://github.com/adafruit/Adafruit_nRF52_nrfutil), a folk of [Nordic nrfutil](https://github.com/NordicSemiconductor/pc-nrfutil).
-To install
+[adafruit-nrfutil](https://github.com/adafruit/Adafruit_nRF52_nrfutil), modified version of [Nordic nrfutil](https://github.com/NordicSemiconductor/pc-nrfutil), is required to perform DFU.
+Install python3 to your system if it is not installed already and run this command to install adafruit-nrfutil from PyPi:

 	$ pip3 install --user adafruit-nrfutil